 I started out slowly over a year ago with Schwans.
 I’d order from them every few weeks.
 With Schwans, you get free delivery if you order more than $50 worth of groceries.

-While I do believe that Schwans prices are spendy (more than in your local grocery store), the food QUALITY is much, MUCH better!
+While I do believe that Schwans prices are spendy (more than in your local grocery store), one of the advantages is that the food QUALITY is much, MUCH better!